 Jacqueline Halsey was born in London, England.
 After several globetrotting years, she and her family discovered Nova Scotia and have lived here ever since.
 She attended the West Sussex College of Art in England and as a mature student, graduated with honours from Mount Saint Vincent University.
 Before becoming a full-time writer, Jackie worked as a children’s programmer in the Youth Services department of Alderney Gate Library.
 She has written five books.
 Her latest book Explosion Newsie is a picture book about a newspaper boy and the Halifax Explosion.

 Bestselling author, Genevieve Graham, graduated from the University of Toronto in 1986 with a Bachelor of Music in Performance (playing the oboe).
 While on a ski vacation in Alberta, she met the love of her life and her future husband in a chairlift lineup and subsequently moved to Calgary to be with him.
-A few years ago, they slowed up the pace by settling in a small, quiet town in Nova Scotia with their two beautiful daughters where she writes and runs a full-time editing business.
+A few years ago, they slowed down the pace by settling in Musquodoboit Harbour with their two daughters, a silly white dog, and a flock of heritage chickens.
+Genevieve writes historical fiction for Simon & Schuster Canada, and is passionate about breathing life back into Canadian history through epic tales of love and adventure.

 For additional information: